 While women are involved in politics, the number of women serving in elected offices remains relatively low.
-Haiti tends to have the lowest female participation.
-An exception is Cuba, where women won over 53% of such seats in 2023 elections, though few Cuban women occupy the highest government offices.
+Haiti tends to the lowest have female participation.
+An exception is Cuba. where women won over 53% of such 2023 seats in elections, though few Cuban women occupy the highest aovernment offices.